Kristhielee Caride: Dethronement

-On 17 March 2016, Desiree Lowry announced on national television that Caride had been stripped of her title after a controversial interview between Caride and Venezuelan entertainment reporter Patricia Vargas.
-According to the Miss Universe Puerto Rico Organization, the reason of her dismissal was that she was both rude and arrogant to a journalist during a televised interview, refusing to participate on camera.
+On 17 March 2016, national director Desiree Lowry announced on national television that Caride had been stripped of her title after a controversial interview between Caride and Venezuelan entertainment reporter Patricia Vargas.
+According to the holders of the Miss Universe Puerto Rico Organization, Lowry and Luis Vigoreaux, the reason for her dismissal was that she was not feeling well due to a personal incident occurred that morning with her family and she did not wanted to be interviewed on camera at that specific time.

 Caride later wrote a public letter apologizing to the journalist and explained to the organization she had been going through personal problems and was having a difficult day.
 Shortly afterwards, Lowry and the organization's franchise owner Luisito Vigoreaux issued a press release claiming that because Caride was not fulfilling her contractual obligations as Miss Universe Puerto Rico 2016 by missing multiple public appearances she would be replaced by Miss Universe Puerto Rico 2016 first runner-up Brenda Jiménez.

 On 13 September 2016, the Puerto Rican court announced its decision ruling against Caride and her claim to the crown and title.
-Her crown and title were forfeited and awarded to first runner up Brenda Jiménez of Aguadilla to represent at Miss Universe 2016.
+Her crown and title were forfeited and awarded to first runner-up Brenda Jiménez of Aguadilla to represent at Miss Universe 2016.